AjfarAlam/Bangla-Forum/README.md

 **Bangla Forum** is a full-stack web forum built using **Laravel**, designed to run locally via XAMPP.
 Users can register, create posts, categorize them, and mark posts as solved or unsolved.
 It demonstrates practical experience with **full-stack web development** and **PHP-Laravel ecosystem**.

 ## Features
-- User authentication (Register, Login, Logout)
+- User authentication and profile management
-- Post management with categories
+- Post creation and management
+- Commenting and interactive forum features
+- Search and filter posts by category
-- Mark posts as solved or unsolved
+- Mark posts as solved/unsolved
-- Interactive forum system
+- Follower and post counts for engagement

 ## Tech Stack
-- **Backend:** PHP, Laravel
+- **Backend:** PHP,SQL, Laravel
 - **Frontend:** HTML, CSS, JavaScript
 - **Database:** MySQL